wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 ### Example

-Let's work through an example to see how this works for:
+Let's work through an example to see how the invariant, initial and updated values of _s_ and _t_ helps us ensure the correctness of result:

 $$
 n = 8192